 School attendance is central to raising standards in education and ensuring all pupils can fulfil their potential.
 The government has set a target of 95% attendance for all pupils.
-This rate allows for periods of illness or particular circumstances when absence from schools is unavoidable.
+This rate allows for periods of illness or particular circumstances when absence from school is unavoidable.
 We want your child to attend school regularly as this supports their learning.
 If your child is not well or if you have a planned reason why your child cannot attend school, please inform the school at the earliest opportunity.

-Children of compulsory school age must, by law, receive a full time education.
+Children of compulsory school age must, by law, receive a full-time education.

 Each person with day to day parental responsibility could be taken to court and fined for each child who is not attending school regularly or who is persistently late.